AICPA logo

 Let's Talk Business

-Accountants are the backbone of the business world.
 Led by Ming Lu, an accounting professor at Santa Monica College, this video takes students down the career paths of three young CPAs in various industries so they can hear first-hand what it’s like to work as a CPA in the fields of education, tax, business and industry and forensic accounting.

 Why become a CPA?